Sidebar Site Navigation

 email@example.com • (307) 766-6266 • Anthropology 208

 Melissa Scott Murphy joined the Department in the fall of 2008.
 She is a biological anthropologist and bioarchaeologist who is committed to multidisciplinary approaches within anthropology.
-Although the majority of her research has been in Peru, she has worked in France, Israel, and, most recently, in Kazakhstan.
+Although the majority of her research has been in Peru, she has also worked in France, Israel, and Kazakhstan.
 Murphy directed the bioarchaeological investigations of the human remains from the cemetery of Puruchuco-Huaquerones, located on the central coast of Peru (circa A.D.
 1470-1550), with a specific focus on the paleodemography, health, and mortuary contexts of the people from this community.
-She is currently analyzing a subset of burials that show injuries inflicted by European weapons, including the first evidence of gunshot trauma associated with Spanish Conquest of the Inca Empire.
-Building on this research, Murphy has turned her attention to other osteological collections from the Rimac Valley.
-She is also participating in bioarchaeological research at Santa Maria Magdalena de Cao Viejo, an early Colonial Period church complex and town in the Chicama Valley on the North Coast of Peru.
+She is currently analyzing a large sample of osteological collections from the Rimac Valley on the central coast of Peru and participating in bioarchaeological research at Magdalena de Cao Viejo, an early Colonial Period church complex and town in the Chicama Valley on the north coast of Peru.
+She is also developing a new regional focus in the Cajamarca region of the northern highlands of Peru, with an interest in the development of complexity and the effects of different forms of colonialism (Wari, Inca, Spanish) in this region.

 As an educator, Murphy strives to make anthropology germane to both majors and non-majors and she integrates the other subfields of anthropology into her courses as much as possible.
 She teaches classes in Human Osteology, Bioarchaeology, Forensic Anthropology, and the Introduction to Biological Anthropology for graduate students.